Konbuscus/ffxivauctioneer/README.md

 FFXIVAuctioneer is an Electron based app for dealing with items prices between all realms and datacenters in FF XIV.

+## Why should I use this instead of mogboard ?
+  You can do whatever you want.
+I just don't like mogboard.
+  I wanted to use this case as an electron practice app.
+  It saves me from going back and forth to the market boards

 ## Features

 * Search items